Faye White: Non-playing career

 White was awarded an honorary degree by the University of Hertfordshire in November 2013.

 White acted as the Ambassador for the 2012-13 UEFA Women's Champions League Final in London.
 She is also an ambassador for the sporting charity Football Foundation.

 She was a marketing officer for Arsenal LFC in the FA WSL and is a qualified sports massage therapist.

-White appears regularly as co-commentator and studio pundit on television and radio for the BBC, BT Sport, SKY Sports, FATV, ESPN, Eurosport and Radio 5 Live.
+White appears regularly as co-commentator and studio pundit on television and radio for the BBC, BT Sport, SKY Sports, FATV, ESPN, Eurosport and BBC Radio 5 Live.

 Personal life

 White was born and grew up in Horley, Surrey and attended Horley Infants School, Yattendon Middle School Horley and Oakwood School, Horley.

 She attended Reigate College, and later returned to open the new sports centre in 2010.

 She is married to former basketball player Keith Mulholland and has two sons; Lukas, born in 2012 and Jake, born in 2016.